MindscapeHQ/raygun4android/README.md

 	A selection of enironment data will be attached and available in the Environment tab in the dashboard, and more in the Raw tab.
 This data is gathered from android.os.Build - if you wish to see more data you can add them on the userCustomData object.

+* What happens when the phone has no internet connection?

+	Raygun4Android will save the exception message to disk.
+When the provider is later asked to send another message it will check if the internet is now available, and if it is, send the cached messages.

 ### Contributing

 Clone this repository, then run `mvn install` to grab the dependencies and install the library to your local Maven repo.